vincentclaes/datajob/README.md

 <details>
 <summary>Using datajob's S3 data bucket</summary>

-Dynamically reference the `datajob_stack` data bucket name for this `stage` to the arguments.
+Dynamically reference the `datajob_stack` data bucket name to the arguments of your GlueJob by calling `datajob_stack.context.data_bucket_name`.

 ```python
 import pathlib